io-gui/io/docs/core/getting-started.md

 ### Change Handler Functions ###

 When you instantiate an element, and every time one of its property changes, `.changed()` function will be called.
 Moreover, if `[propName]Changed()` function is defined, it will be called when the corresponding property changes.
-Lastly, if a property value is an object `[propName]Mutated()` function will be called immediately after object mutation (see simple-data-flow requirements).
+Lastly, if a property value is an object `[propName]Mutated()` function will be called immediately after object mutation (see data-flow requirements).

 ### Simple App Recap ###